CSC207-UofT/course-project-javacado-s/phase2/Design Document.md

 **2. Write a paragraph about who you would market your program towards, if you were to sell or license your program to customers.
 This could be a specific category such as "students" or more vague, such as "people who like games".
 Try to give a bit more detail along with the category.**
+- Catering companies
+- Could easily be modified for restaurants to use to take orders/reservations from customers

 **3. Write a paragraph about whether or not your program is less likely to be used by certain demographics.
 For example, a program that converts txt files to files that can be printed by a braille printer are less likely to be used by people who do not read braille.**
+- less likely to be used by individuals, or small companies as the purpose is to help a catering company keep track of their orders and customers

 ---
 ## Progress Report